-Normal: ···· BIT: The detector performs a Built-In-Test.
+Normal: The detector is functioning normally.
+BIT: The detector performs a Built-In-Test.
 Warning: Fire detected - changed to warning - pre-alarm state.
 Alarm: Fire detected - changed to fire alarm state.
 Latched Alarm The alarm outputs are latched due to the detection of a fire that (Optional) has already been extinguished.
-BIT Fault: Fault: A fault is detected during BIT sequence.
-The detector will continue to detect fire if the alarm conditions occur.
-Fault: A fault is detected when the power supply is too low or during a software fault.

-In each state the detector will activate different outputs as specified in table 5.
+Fault: A fault is detected during a BIT sequence or the power supply is too low.
+In each state the detector will activate different outputs as specified in table 6.